Home > Plan Your Trip > Best Destinations > Spain

 Day Trip to Morocco from Spain

 For me, Tangier is the main reason to go to Tarifa.
 The fast modern catamaran ride (a huge car ferry that zips over every two hours all year long) takes less than an hour.
-You walk from the Tangier port into a remarkable city — the fifth-largest in Morocco — which is no longer the Tijuana of Africa, but a booming town enjoying the enthusiastic support and can-do vision of a new and activist king.
+You walk from the Tangier port into a remarkable city — the fifth-largest in Morocco — which is no longer the Tijuana of Africa, but a booming town enjoying the enthusiastic support and can-do vision of the Moroccan king.

 The alternative is to simply take the ferry on your own and leave the tourist track.
 Things are cheap and relatively safe.
 Since more than 90 percent of visitors choose the comfort of a tour, independent adventurers rarely see another tourist and avoid all the tourist kitsch.

-You can catch the first boat (9:00) and spend the entire day, returning that evening; extend with an overnight in Tangier; or even head deeper into Morocco (you'll need another guidebook for that).
+You can catch the first boat (9:00) and spend the entire day, returning that evening; extend with an overnight in Tangier; or even head deeper into Morocco (you'll need someone else's guidebook for that).